 Launch of the MDCA Hardware

-The MDCA hardware will be launch as stowed hardware on the same incremental flight launch as the CIR.
-This hardware will include the MDCA common hardware and experiment unique hardware for the first droplet investigation, Flame Extinguishment Experiment (FLEX).
-The Chamber Insert Assembly, MDCA Avionics Package, and experiment unique hardware will be separate stowed items.
-Once on-orbit, the CIA and Avionics Package will be removed from stowage.
-The avionics package will be installed on the CIR rack and the CIA will be inserted into the CIR combustion chamber.
-Experiment unique diagnostics for the first experiment will be installed on the CIR optics bench.
+The MDCA hardware launched as stowed hardware on the same incremental flight launch as the CIR.
+This hardware included the MDCA common hardware and experiment unique hardware for the first droplet investigation, Flame Extinguishment Experiment (FLEX).
+The Chamber Insert Assembly, MDCA Avionics Package, and experiment unique hardware were separate stowed items.
+Once on-orbit, the CIA and Avionics Package was removed from stowage.
+The avionics package was installed on the CIR rack and the CIA was inserted into the CIR combustion chamber.
+Experiment unique diagnostics for the first experiment were installed on the CIR optics bench.

 Contacts at NASA Glenn Research Center